gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-security.md

 })
 ```

-Security issue, users can alter the method and change the `name` and `profileimg` field and pretend to be someone else.
+The security issue, users can alter the method and change the `name` and `profileimg` fields and pretend to be someone else.
 This rule will prevent this.

 ```
 service cloud.firestore {